Tip of the Week #132 | Tip Index

 By Jo Craven McGinty, "The Numbers" column, Wall Street Journal, S/S Aug 13–14, 2016

-It is a pleasure to see decision analysis applications in the news.
+It is pleasing to see decision analysis applications in the news.

 This article looks at forecasts for Hurricane Sandy, which devasted parts of the U.S. East Cost during October, 2012.
 It became the largest Atlantic hurricane of record, costing an estimated $75 billion in damages and 233 lives (in eight countries).